cloudnative-pg/cloudnative-pg/docs/src/replication.md

   content of the `pg_replication_slots` view in the primary and updated at regular intervals using `pg_replication_slot_advance()`.

-This feature, introduced in CloudNativePG 1.18, is automatically enabled by default.
-For details, please refer to the ["replicationSlots" section in the API reference](api_reference.md#ReplicationSlotsConfiguration).
+This feature, introduced in CloudNativePG 1.18, can be enabled via configuration.
+For details, please refer to the
+["replicationSlots" section in the API reference](api_reference.md#ReplicationSlotsConfiguration).
 Here follows a brief description of the main options: